 The weave is made from high gauge silicon insulated flexible wires with high frequency ac high voltage applied between the wires.
 The discharge forms on the surface of the insulation where the interwoven wires come close enough to each other and hence, this device is a symmetrical two-barrier surface DBD, we call a weave-DBD or plasma fabric The device is flexible, can be easily produced in any size and shape such as to fit a curved surface of a lesion.
 The device is powered by a portable adjustable power supply.
 The power of the device depends on its area.
 For example, a 2cm2 device in disinfection experiments used <1.5 W, operating at ~40 kHz, and 25% duty cycle.
 The output of reactive oxygen and nitrogen species has been well characterized and contains species such as O3, OH*, H2O2, NO2, N2O, and HNO3.
 The relative concentration of ROS/RNS decreases with the increase in the applied voltage.

 PCRF has packed-bed plasma reactors, a type of a dielectric barrier discharge source where at least one of the electrodes is insulated and the discharge forms in a gap between the insulator and one electrode.
 The discharge region is filled with insulating beads or powder.
-The effect of the powder is to promote discharge along the surface of the insulation.
+Collaborators can provide a variety of materials with different chemical compositions, porosities, and particle sizes.
+The packing material increases the surface area available for plasma assisted reactions and provides a matrix for a variety of catalysts for plasma assisted catalysis.
 The PCRF reactor also provides an optical path through the working gas allowing in situ measurements of chemical processes in the reactor.

 Packed-bed DBD plasma reactor